 Herbicides - General

 Herbicides are chemicals designed to control weeds.
-The use of these chemicals must be exact for satisfactory results.
 Proper rate selection, timing of application, activation, and observance of all precautions on the label must be followed to obtain optimum performance.
 Each herbicide controls certain weeds or families of weeds.
 Therefore, knowledge of the type of weed species present in the field is essential for good weed control (see the “Weeds of the Northeast” reference in the Resource Materials section).
 Once the weed problem is known, select the proper herbicide.

 - Restrictions on rates, timing and crops for which the herbicide is approved.